10 Things to Know About Teen Medicine Abuse

 Protecting Teens from Medicine Abuse

-How can parents protect their teens from medicine experimentation that can potentially lead to addiction or overdose?
+How can parents protect their teens from experimentation with medicines that can potentially lead to addiction or overdose?

 Stopmedicineabuse.org recommends the following: